OpenMud/OpenMud/readme.md

 OpenMud also implements all of the core client and server side logic necessary to run your game, while also leaving the door open for extensive customizations for advanced developers.

 ## What is the Licensing
-Currently, the entire project is unofficially planned to be licensed under AGPL, but I need to conduct an analysis of dependencies to determine what licenses are an option.
-I am open to suggestions on how best to license this project.
+The entire project is licensed under AGPL v3.
+This means that you are free to use the project for any means, but the project must be open-sourced.

 ## What is the Current State?